Exclusive: Mark Meadows complied with DOJ subpoena in January 6 probe - KTVZ

 Meadows turned over the same materials he provided to the House select committee investigating the US Capitol attack, one source said, meeting the obligations of the Justice Department subpoena, which has not been previously reported.

 Last year, Meadows turned over thousands of text messages and emails to the House committee, before he stopped cooperating.
-The texts he handed over, which CNN previously obtained, provided a window into his dealings at the White House, though he withheld hundreds of messages, citing executive privilege.
+The texts he handed over between Election Day 2020 and Joe Biden’s inauguration, which CNN previously obtained, provided a window into his dealings at the White House, though he withheld hundreds of messages, citing executive privilege.

 In addition to Trump’s former chief of staff, one of Meadows’ top deputies in the White House, Ben Williamson, also recently received a grand jury subpoena, another source familiar with the matter tells CNN.
 That subpoena was similar to what others in Trump’s orbit received.
 It asked for testimony and records relating to January 6 and efforts to overturn the 2020 election.
 Williamson previously cooperated with the January 6 committee.
 He declined to comment to CNN.